-- Bonaire cruise port (cruise terminal info, how to get around in port)
+- Bonaire cruise port (Bonaire cruise terminal info, getting around the port)

 Bonaire Cruise Port Info

 Bonaire cruise terminal is located on the southwestern coast of the island, in the heart of the Bonaire capital of Kralendijk.
 The pier is very simple and doesn’t have any building or sheltered area except for the tent where the security gate is and that the security staff normally uses.

 - The port area is flat and suitable for wheelchair users and people with walking difficulties.
 Kralendijk downtown is easy to navigate and it takes a 5-minute walk to reach it.

 - Upon getting off your cruise ship and exiting the Bonaire cruise terminal, you’ll spot the South Pier Mall which consists of various jewelry and souvenir shops.
 There is a charming little café right across from the cruise ship.
 Besides shops, within the mall you’ll find ATMs and a tourist information desk where you can get Bonaire maps and all the information you need.
 The South Pier Mall looks very attractive and is usually packed with people, but most of the items are overpriced.
 I would advise you to first check out some shops downtown (which is literally a 5-minute walk from the dock), and then if you haven’t found anything, shop in the mall in front of your ship.